Sand lizard

+The sand lizard (Lacerta agilis) is a lacertid lizard.
+There are several subspecies, including L. a. agilis, L. a. argus, and L. a. exigua.

-The sand lizard (Lacerta agilis) is a lacertid lizard distributed across most of Europe from France and across the continent to Lake Baikal in Russia.
+The sand lizard is distributed across most of Europe from the southern coast of Britain and across the continent to Lake Baikal in Russia.
 It does not occur in European Turkey.
 Its distribution is often patchy.
-In the sand lizard's northern populations, such as in Great Britain, it is only able to survive along coastal heathlands where the sand is hot enough to incubate their eggs.
+In the northern extremes of the sand lizard's distribution, it survives by inhabiting seaside heathlands, where the ground temperature is elevated by the sun.
+The sand lizard uses warm sand to thermoregulate itself and to incubate its eggs.

-Males are known for their bright colorations and aggressive behaviors when competing for females.
-Their mating process is unique because of its relatively short time period and because males are generally more selective with who they mate with than females.
-Females typically only lay a single clutch in a year.
+Males are known for their bright coloration and aggressive, possessive behaviors when seasonally competing for females.
+In contrast to other squamates, the sand lizard's mating season is very short.
+Males choose mates selectively, whereas females mate more indiscriminately.
+Females usually only lay a single clutch of eggs per year.

-Sand lizards spend most of their time basking, foraging, or under vegetation and prefer to live in diverse habitats.
-Males have their own home territories that are very wide and often overlap with other males.
-These males compete with each other while females have smaller home territories that neighbor each other and will sometimes share habitats with each other.
-They can live for up to ten years and because of this relatively long lifespan, they are sometimes subject to inbreeding and producing malformed offspring.
+Sand lizards spend most of their time basking, foraging, or under vegetation.
+They prefer to live in diverse habitats.
+They are largely solitary outside of mating season.
+Male sand lizards typically have larger territories than females, and they will compete with other males when territory overlaps.
+Females neighbour each other more amicably, occasionally sharing habitats.

+Sand lizards may live up to ten years.
+Due to their longevity, they are sometimes prone to inbreeding.

 Description

 The sand lizard is a sexually dimorphic legged lizard.
-In northwest Europe, both sexes are characterised by lateral and dorsal strips of ocellated (eye-shaped) markings, dark patches with pale centres.
+In northwest Europe, both sexes are characterised by lateral and dorsal strips of ocellated (eye-shaped) markings, which appear as dark patches with pale centres.
 Colouration varies across their European and Russian range.
 Males have finer markings than females, and their flanks turn bright green during the spring mating season, fading again in the late summer.
 Male adults may reach a total body length of 19.3 cm, where female adults may reach 18.5 cm.

-It has several subspecies, the westernmost of which is L. a. agilis.
-In this and the other main western subspecies (L. a. argus), the dorsal stripe is thin and interrupted, or not present at all.
-This applies particularly to the latter subspecies, which also includes a plain red or brown-backed phase without any dorsal markings.
+In the two main western subspecies (L. a. agilis and L. a. argus), the dorsal stripe is thin and interrupted, or not present at all.
+L. a. argus also includes a plain red or brown-backed phase without any dorsal markings.
 In these two subspecies, only the flanks of the males turn green in the mating season, but in the eastern subspecies (predominantly L. a. exigua), males can be wholly green, even outside the breeding season.

-Most of these lizards live in Eastern Europe.
-They are mostly common in Poland, Czech Republic, and countries around that area.

-They bask on rocks in the day and at night they go into their holes under ground.
-To protect themselves, they pop off their tails and bite the predators.
+Sand lizards can self-amputate their tails as a defence mechanism.
+This ability is called autotomy.

-Male sand lizards are known for their nuptial areas showing very green coloration, this coloration has been shown to be brighter depending on body mass and fighting ability.
+In males, the bright green genital coloration has been shown to be brighter depending on body mass and fighting ability.
 Males with brighter colors were more likely to initiate aggressive behaviors and win fights, which generally leads to them having a higher mating success.
+Females are more of a grey to brown color and can be seen with large bulging bellies full of eggs, from May to August.

 Sand lizards can live for over ten years, with their average lifespan lasting between 5–6 years.